-(41a) In order to ensure that insurance products meet the needs of the target market, insurance undertakings and insurance intermediaries manufacturing insurance products for sale to customers should maintain, operate and review a process for the approval of each insurance product.
+(41a) In order to ensure that insurance products meet the needs of the target market, insurance undertakings - and, in those jurisdiction where this is the case, even insurance intermediaries manufacturing insurance products for sale to customers - should maintain, operate and review a process for the approval of each insurance product.
 The insurance undertaking's product approval process should be an integral part of its risk management and should involve all relevant "key functions" as specified in Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance.
 Where an insurance distributor advices on or proposes insurance products which it does not manufacture, it should in any case be able to understand the characteristics and identified target market of those products.

-Insurance policies with an investment element are often made available to customers as potential alternatives or substitutes to investment products subject to Directive [MiFID II].
-To deliver consistent investor protection and avoid the risk of regulatory arbitrage, it is important that insurance based investment products are subject, in addition to the conduct of business standards defined for the insurance products, to specific standards aimed at addressing the investment element embedded in those products to the same conduct of business standards: these include provision of appropriate information, requirements for advice to be suitable and restrictions on inducements, as well as requirements to manage conflicts of interest, and in the case of independent advisers, restrictions on the form of remuneration.
+- (42) Insurance policies with an investment element are often made available to customers as potential alternatives or substitutes to investment products subject to Directive [MiFID H]2014/65/EU of the European Parliament and of the Council3.
+To deliver consistent investor protection and avoid the risk of regulatory arbitrage, it is important that insurance based investment products are subject, in addition to the conduct of business standards defined for the insurance products, to specific standards aimed at addressing the investment element embedded in those products: these include provision of appropriate information, requirements for advice to be suitable and restrictions on inducements. - (43) In order to ensure compliance with the provisions of this Directive by insurance undertakings and persons who pursue insurance distribution, and to ensure that they are subject to similar treatment across the Union, Member States should be required to provide for administrative sanctions and measures which are effective, proportionate and dissuasive.
+A review of existing powers and their practical application has been carried out with the aim of promoting convergence of sanctions and measures in the Commission Communication of 8 December 2010 on reinforcing sanctioning regimes in the financial sector4.
+Therefore, administrative sanctions and measures laid down by Member States should satisfy certain essential requirements in relation to addressees, criteria to be taken into account when applying a sanction or measure and publication.